Black Friday frenzy goes global - and not everyone’s happy

 The U.S. sales phenomenon has spread to retailers across the world in recent years with such force that it’s prompting a backlash from some activists, politicians and even consumers.

-Workers at Amazon in Germany went on strike for better pay on one of the busiest days of the year.
-Near Paris, climate demonstrators blocked one of the retail giant’s warehouses to protest over-production they say is killing the planet.
+Near Paris, climate demonstrators blocked a shopping mall and gathered in from of Amazon’s headquarters to protest over-production they say is killing the planet.
+Workers at Amazon in Germany went on strike for better pay.
 Some French lawmakers want to ban Black Friday altogether.

 Consumer rights groups in Britain and some other countries say retailers use Black Friday as a slogan to lure in shoppers, but it’s not always clear how real or big the discounts are.
 Other critics say it hurts small businesses.